gnmmarechal/Multidownload/README.md

 Press A button

-Press X button to save the file to another location.(some support)

 Enter a URL(the link should be direct link i.e.,it should end with file format)

 Click on  the okay button on the touch screen